Differentially Private Release of Event Logs for Process Mining: Background and Related Work

 The privacy parameter $\epsilon$ ranges from $0$ to $\infty$, and the desired level of privacy depends on the data distribution.
 Lee et al.~\cite{lee2011much} demonstrate the challenges with choosing $\epsilon$ to protect individual information with a fixed probability.
-Although the parameter $\epsilon$ is used to quantify the risk of releasing a statistical analysis of sensitive data, it is not an absolute privacy metric but rather a relative value.
+Although $\epsilon$ is used to quantify the risk of releasing a statistical analysis of sensitive data, it is not an absolute privacy metric but rather a relative value.
 Hsu et al. \cite{hsu2014differential} present an economical method for choosing $\epsilon$.
-They assume that there are two conflicting goals: learning the correct analysis from the data and keeping the data of individuals private.
+They consider two conflicting goals: learning the correct analysis from the data and keeping the data of individuals private.
 They use a privacy budget for individuals to balance the conflicting objectives.

 Laud et al.~\cite{laud2020framework} propose a framework to quantify $\epsilon$ from a probability score called the \textit{guessing advantage} -- the increase in the probability that an adversary may guess information about an individual after data release.
 They state the attacker's goal as a Boolean expression of guessing attributes, and they studied the change of prior and posterior probabilities of guessing.
-This method is related to the adversary's success probability metrics~\cite{wagner2018technical}.
-This article adopts the work in~\cite{laud2020framework} to provide an estimation of $\epsilon$ based on the guessing advantage threshold, with the assumption that an adversary has background knowledge about all the other instances.
+This article adopts the work in~\cite{laud2020framework} to provide an estimation of $\epsilon$ based on the guessing advantage threshold, with the assumption of the worst case scenario in which an adversary has background knowledge about all the other instances.

 Li et al.~\cite{li2012sampling} prove that adding random sampling to a differentially private mechanism amplifies the level of privacy protection.
 They explain that adding random sampling with a probability $\beta$ reduces the $e^\epsilon$ by a factor of $\beta$.
 This privacy amplification is valid with ($\epsilon$, $\delta$)-differential privacy under sampling in the setting where one publishes an anonymized version of a dataset~\cite{li2012sampling}.
 In this article, we perform a sampling of cases based on prefixes/suffixes groups.
 We sample an entire case in order to fulfill the requirement~\ref{int:req:trace}.
 Also, we prune cases that are too sensitive and violate the guessing advantage threshold $\delta$.
 This case pruning reduces the amount of noise, as we will explain later.